1974 FIFA World Cup: Final draw

 The final draw took place at 21:30 local time on 5 January 1974 in HR Sendesaal in Frankfurt, and was televised on Eurovision.
 80 commentators were gathered at the Eurovision headquarters, and TV stations from 32 countries had requested pictures of the ceremony at the time.
 The TV broadcast of this show was followed by an estimated 800 million people.

 Ahead of the draw, the FIFA Organising Committee decided that the host nation (West Germany) and trophy holder (Brazil) would be seeded, and placed respectively into the first position of Groups 1 and 2 prior to the draw.
 The remaining two top-seeded teams (Uruguay and Italy) would be drawn into the first position of Group 3 and Group 4.
 It was also decided that South American nations could not play in the same group during the first group stage.
 In other words, Argentina and Chile drawn from pot 3, could not be drawn into the two groups seeded by Brazil and Uruguay.

 Uruguay was drawn before Italy, taking the seeded first position of Group 3, and Italy were drawn into the seeded first position of Group 4.
 Next, the remaining two South American teams from pot 3 were drawn into the two top-seeded European groups (Group 1 and Group 4), as per the draw regulations.
 This was followed by a draw of the remaining two European teams from pot 1 into Groups 2 and 3.
 Finally other nations were drawn on an unseeded basis, one by one into Group 1–4 in numerical order, first from pot 2 and then from pot 4.

 The "innocent hand" who made the draws was an 11-year-old boy, Detlef Lange, a member of the Schöneberger Sängerknaben, a children's choir.

 The great sensation of the draw was the meeting of the two German teams in Group 1.
 When FIFA President Sir Stanley Rous had announced the lot, the room was quiet for a few moments, followed by long-lasting applause.
 In the days following the event, a rumour began circulating that East Germany would consider withdrawing from the World Cup following a meeting with the West Germany delegation; however, this was quickly and officially denied by the East German government.

-First round
+First group stage

 The first round, or first group stage, saw the 16 teams divided evenly into four groups.
 Each group was a round-robin of six games, where each team played each of the other teams in the same group once.
 Teams were awarded two points for a win, one point for a draw and none for a defeat.
 The teams finishing first and second in each group qualified for the second round, while the bottom two teams in each group were eliminated from the tournament.